psi4/psi4numpy/README.md

 it should be noted the output is printed to the command line instead of merged with the psi4 output.

+If you have comments, questions, or would like to contribute to the project please feel free to email [me](mailto:dsmith@auburn.edu).

 Most algorithms were taken directly from Daniel Crawford's programming [website](http://sirius.chem.vt.edu/wiki/doku.php?id=crawdad:programming).

 A tutorial that covers the basics of numpy can be found [here](http://wiki.scipy.org/Tentative_NumPy_Tutorial).